Advanced Fellowship in Inflammatory Bowel Disease

 How to Apply

-To apply for the Advanced Fellowship in Inflammatory Bowel Disease, please send the following materials to Danielle Seabron, MPA, fellowship coordinator, at firstname.lastname@example.org:
+To apply for our Advanced Fellowship in Inflammatory Bowel Disease, please send the following materials—in a maximum of two PDFs not including letters of recommendation—to Danielle Seabron, MPA, fellowship coordinator, at firstname.lastname@example.org:

 - certification of completion of gastroenterology fellowship